expressjs/expressjs.com/en/resources/contributing.md

 not to add this new member.
 Members who do not participate consistently at the level of a majority of the other members are expected to resign.

-## Express collaborator guide
+## Collaborator's guide

-> NOTE: This is copied from the [Collaborator guide in the repo](https://github.com/expressjs/express/blob/master/Collaborator-Guide.md).
+> NOTE: This is copied from the [Collaborator guide in the Express  repository](https://github.com/expressjs/express/blob/master/Collaborator-Guide.md).

 ### Website Issues